 m₁, gives you the salinity

 S of salt water.
 This quantity is usually given in per mille

 ‰, parts per thousand (ppt), or practical salinity units (psu), which are basically equivalent.

-In our density of water calculator, we use a method proposed by.
-The overall formula is complicated so that we won't show it here explicitly, but generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:
+In our density of water calculator, we use.
+The overall formula is complicated so that we won't show it here explicitly.
+Still, generally, it uses the same concept as the equation for the temperature dependence of density - a polynomial of mixed terms of temperature, salinity, and pressure:

 ρ(T,S,p) = ρ(T) + f(T,S,p).